rogerwcpt/LevelUp.Xamarin.OpenWeather/README.md

 # LevelUp.Xamarin.OpenWeather

-A Xamarin project that uses the OpenWeatherMap (https://openweathermap.org/) api to fetch weather.
+A Xamarin project that uses the OpenWeatherMap (https://openweathermap.org/) api to fetch weather.\
+Please use your own API key.

 ## The project dependancies: